Brokenchin/Trash_Game/Trash_Game/README.md

 # Trash Sorter

 Simple recycling game where you sort the trashes into bins..
-And get ranked afterwards
+And get ranked afterwards.

+* **Important!** This is only an example and it is missing the SEngine game engine used to build it.

 ---
 ![image](https://user-images.githubusercontent.com/29341722/143003636-c03512c5-d05b-4885-a426-12ee932de8c6.png)